michaelasantiago/Quiz-Bot/readme.txt

 failAvatar:     Message to say after failing to upload an avatar.
 timer:          Message to say upon starting a timer.
 timerDone:      Message to say at the end of a timer.
+setConfig:      Message to say after setting a variable via command.
+failConfig:     Message to say when a variable does not exist in the config file.
+oldConfig:      Message to say when a attempting to set a variable to its existing value
+onlyBotAdmin:   Message to say when a variable restricted to the bot administrator is attempted to be modified by someone else
+needQuiz:       Message to say when a user attempts to start a quiz without entering a quiz name
 quizActive:     Message to say when a user attempts to start a quiz while a quiz is already in progress.
 needHost:       Message to say when quiz is attempted to start without a host.
 quizFail:       Message to say after failing to start a quiz.